psanders/nearo/README.md

 > You need a firebase and algolia accounts to run this application

-It is nothing more than a directory or list of personal ads that are presented in proximity order, thus helping to keep the publication relevant.
+Nearo is a directory or list of personal ads that are presented in proximity order, thus helping to keep the publication relevant.
 In a way, it could be compared to Craigslist, but with a presentation more in line with the new times and taking certain precautions to maintain users' safety.

 Desktop search view: